soumya4279/SIH_INTERNAL_ROUND_1_S.T.A.Rs/README.md

 - Additional Resources: [Other Relevant Links](https://cloud.appwrite.io/console/project-66d1ee580027d95a6d8e/auth)

 ## Echo Time
-Echo time is an IoT clock that can be controlled from your phone from anywhere in the world
+Echo time is an IoT clock that can be controlled from your phone from anywhere in the world even on different networks
 ## Working
-Echo Time is a cloud-based software that can be controlled using the expo app
+Echo Time is a cloud-based software that can be controlled using the expo app which is an expo app hosted on a VM in AWS and is connected using another VM for VPN
 ## Cloud
+Cloud (AWS) has 2 EC2 instances one VPN and the other a server that host app server
+## VPN server
-Cloud (AWS) has 2 EC2 instances one VPN and the other a server that connects to local raspberry pi VPN server - expo is supposed to run locally so vpn makes it so that both app server and mobile app are virtually on same network app server - expo app server runs the app and takes logs
+- expo is supposed to run locally so vpn makes it so that both app server and mobile app are virtually on same network
+- ## app server
+- expo app server runs the app and takes logs which then send those logs to a S3 bucket in AWS itself
 ## Raspberry PI
 Raspberry Pi is a single-board-computer that connects to AWS using IoT tool and takes logs generated when user sets the alarm from the expo app server